EvgenyAGRO/CoronetHomeTask/README.txt

 Difficulties I've encountered during the process:

 * Understanding Netty Asynchronous API.
-* Synchronizing the cache with minimum impact on performance.
+* Synchronizing the cache with minimum impact on parallelization.
-* Minimizing I/O to look for data on disk vs avoiding heavy memory consumption.
+* Minimizing I/O vs avoiding heavy memory consumption.
-* Optimal performance for various operations, such as getallkeys, choosing the right data structure.
+* Getting optimal performance for various operations, such as getallkeys, choosing the right data structure.